-In most cases these emails will usually ask you to either click a link to a fake website or directly reply to the scammer with your personal details.
+In most cases, these emails will ask you to either follow a link to a fake website or urge you to directly reply via email.

-If you receive a phishing email, please forward it on to email@example.com, add the sender to your block list on your email, and then delete it.
+If you receive a phishing email, we recommend that you add the sender to your block list on your email, and then delete it.

 It's important to remember: if you have never played one of our games and receive an email related to an account, it's likely this is a phishing email.